kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 VERSION file contains the semver of the latest release and is manually bumped at release time.
 The script hack/verify-all.sh will be updated to ensure the generated `.go` file is up to date with the VERSION file.

+### Multiple reports merge

+Every profile gives the possibility to specify multiple modes and implementation versions, but the testing process is related to a specific mode and a specific version.
+In order to produce reports with multiple modes and versions, a proper flag `merge-report-with` can be set when running the certification process.
+The flag value is taken, and if no file with such a name exists, it gets created and the report is written therein.
+If the file already exists, the suite merges the current report with the given one.
+By proceeding this way, it is possible to iteratively run multiple times the certification suite with different setups (modes and versions) and provide a unique report.

 ### Certification